prettydiff/share-file-systems/lib/terminal/server/readme.md

 # lib/terminal/server
 These files are libraries that comprise */lib/terminal/server.ts* which in turn comprises *application.ts*.

-* fsServer.ts - This library executes various file system tasks as requested by user interaction from the browser.
+* fileService.ts - This library executes various file system tasks as requested by user interaction from the browser.
 * heartbeat.ts - This library executes network related tasks for user activity status.
 * invite.ts - All network tasks related to inviting a user is handled in this file.
 * methodGET.ts - The HTTP server's GET request method is handled by this library.